Next: , Previous: , Up: mino [Contents][Index]

 1.3 Why should I use it?

-If you are new to GNU system and find it hard to dive in head-first into the GNU keys and shortcuts for GNU programs (like emacs), this is the place to start.
-Use your well-known DOS-like shortcuts, in the same time learn how to use the GNU shortcuts.
+If you are new to the GNU system and find it hard to dive-in head-first into the GNU keys and shortcuts that GNU programs like emacs use, this is the place to start.
+Use your well-known DOS-like shortcuts, in the same time learn how to use the GNU system shortcuts.

 1.4 How to run it?